Generic Name and Formulations:

 Efficacy and safety not established in patients with CF other than those homozygous for the F508del mutation.

 Take with fat-containing food (eg, eggs, avocados, nuts, butter, peanut butter, cheese pizza, whole-milk dairy products).
 2 tabs (200mg/125mg) every 12hrs.
-Currently taking strong CYP3A inhibitors (eg, itraconazole, ketoconazole, posaconazole, voriconazole, telithromycin, clarithromycin): initially 1 tab (200mg/125mg) once daily for 1st week then continue with recommended daily dose.
-Hepatic impairment (moderate): 2 tabs in the AM and 1 tab in the PM; (severe): 1 tab in the AM and 1 tab in the PM, or less; use with caution.
+Currently taking strong CYP3A inhibitors: initially 1 tab (200mg/125mg) once daily for 1st week then continue with recommended daily dose.
+Hepatic impairment (moderate): 2 tabs in the AM and 1 tab in the PM; (severe): max 1 tab in the AM and 1 tab in the PM, or less; use with caution.

 If genotype is unknown, use an FDA cleared CF mutation test to detect the presence of the F508del mutation on both alleles of the CFTR gene.
-Advanced hepatic impairment.
+Advanced liver disease: monitor closely after initiation and reduce dose.
 Assess ALT/AST and bilirubin levels prior to initiating therapy, every 3 months during the first year of treatment, and annually thereafter.
 If ALT/AST or bilirubin levels increased, monitor closely until resolved.
 Interrupt dosing if ALT/AST is >5XULN or if ALT/AST is >3XULN with bilirubin elevations >2XULN; after resolution, consider restarting.
 Monitor BP periodically and for respiratory events during treatment initiation in patients with ppFEV1 <40.
 Perform baseline and follow-up eye exams.
 Transplanted patients: not recommended.
 Severe renal impairment (CrCl ≤30mL/min) or ESRD.
 Pregnancy.
 Nursing mothers.

 Cystic fibrosis transmembrane conductance regulator (CFTR) potentiator.

-Dyspnea, nasopharyngitis, nausea, diarrhea, upper respiratory tract infection, fatigue, abnormal respiration, increased blood creatinine phosphokinase, rash, flatulence, rhinorrhea, influenza.
+Dyspnea, nasopharyngitis, nausea, diarrhea, upper respiratory tract infection, fatigue, abnormal respiration, increased blood creatinine phosphokinase, rash, flatulence, rhinorrhea, influenza; elevated transaminases, respiratory events.